The Sun (United Kingdom): Early Murdoch years

-Sex was used as an important element in the content and marketing the paper from the start, which Lamb believed was the most important part of his readers' lives.
+Sex was used as an important element in the content and marketing of the paper from the start, which Lamb believed was the most important part of his readers' lives.
 The first topless Page 3 model appeared on 17 November 1970, Stephanie Rahn; she was tagged as a "Birthday Suit Girl" to mark the first anniversary of the relaunched Sun.
 A topless Page 3 model gradually became a regular fixture, and with increasingly risqué poses.
 Both feminists and many cultural conservatives saw the pictures as pornographic and misogynistic.
 Lamb later expressed some regret at introducing the feature, although he denied it was sexist.
 A Conservative council in Sowerby Bridge, Yorkshire, was the first to ban the paper from its public library, shortly after Page 3 began, because of its excessive sexual content.
 Shrimsley, Lamb's deputy, came up with the headline, "The Silly Burghers of Sowerby Bridge" to describe the councillors.
 The decision was reversed after a sustained campaign by the newspaper itself lasting 16 months, and the election of a Labour-led council in 1971.

 The Labour MP Alex Lyon waved a copy of The Sun in the House of Commons and suggested the paper could be prosecuted for indecency.
 Sexually related features such as "Do Men Still Want To Marry A Virgin?" and "The Way into a Woman's Bed" began to appear.
-Serialisations of erotic books were frequent; the publication of extracts from The Sensuous Woman, at a time when copies of the book were being seized by Customs, produced a scandal and a significant amount of free publicity.
+Serialisations of erotic books were frequent; the publication of extracts from The Sensuous Woman while copies of the book were being seized by Customs produced a scandal and a significant amount of free publicity.

-Politically, The Sun in the early Murdoch years remained nominally Labour-supporting.
-It advocated a vote for the Labour Party led by Harold Wilson in the 1970 General Election, with the headline "Why It Must Be Labour", but by February 1974 it was calling for a vote for the Conservative Party led by Edward Heath while suggesting that it might support a Labour Party led by James Callaghan or Roy Jenkins.
-In the October election an editorial asserted: "ALL our instincts are left rather than right and we would vote for any able politician who would describe himself as a Social Democrat."
+Politically, The Sun in the early Murdoch years nominally continued to support Labour.
+It advocated a vote for the Labour Party led by Harold Wilson in the 1970 UK general election, with the headline "Why It Must Be Labour"; but by February 1974, it was calling for a vote for the Conservative Party led by Edward Heath and suggesting that it might support a Labour Party led by James Callaghan or Roy Jenkins.
+In the October election, an editorial asserted: "ALL our instincts are left rather than right and we would vote for any able politician who would describe himself as a Social Democrat".
 In the 1975 referendum on Britain continuing membership of the European Economic Community, it advocated a vote to stay in the Common Market.

-The editor, Larry Lamb, was originally from a Labour background with a socialist upbringing, while his temporary replacement Bernard Shrimsley (1972–75) was a middle-class uncommitted Conservative.
-An extensive advertising campaign on the ITV network in this period, voiced by actor Christopher Timothy, may have helped The Sun to overtake the Daily Mirror's circulation in 1978.
-Despite the industrial relations of the 1970s – the so-called "Spanish practices" of the print unions – The Sun was very profitable, enabling Murdoch to expand his operations to the United States from 1973.
+The editor, Larry Lamb, was originally from a Labour background with a socialist upbringing though his temporary replacement Bernard Shrimsley (1972–1975) was a middle-class uncommitted Conservative.
+An extensive advertising campaign on the ITV network that was voiced by actor Christopher Timothy, may have helped The Sun to overtake the Daily Mirror's circulation in 1978.
+Despite the industrial relations of the 1970s with the so-called "Spanish practices" of the print unions, The Sun was very profitable, enabling Murdoch to expand his operations to the United States from 1973.